South and West Somerset abstraction licensing strategy

 For major aquifers we may divide the area into groundwater management units (GWMU), which are sub-divisions of the groundwater bodies.
 In these cases, we use the information and assessments on these units to determine water availability and licence restrictions.

-Where groundwater abstractions directly impact on surface water flows the impact is measured at the surface water AP.
-This includes where the impact reduces baseflow.
-In these cases, restrictions may be applied to licences, such as HoL conditions.
+Where groundwater abstractions directly impact on surface water flows, including reduction of base flow, the impact is measured at the surface water AP.
+In these cases, restrictions may be applied to licences, such as groundwater hands off level (HoL) conditions.
 The HoL is a groundwater level below which an abstractor is required to reduce or stop abstraction.
+Where there is known connectivity between surface water and groundwater, we may apply a HoF condition to the groundwater licence.
+This will relate to an appropriate surface water gauge.

 Other restrictions may apply where availability is limited or to protect the environment, for example to prevent saline intrusion.